The notion of enriched category is a generalization of the notion of category.

 The page here mentions internalization and enrichment being the result of applying two different interpretation techniques to the same theory.

-A category enriched in simplicial sets is called a simplicial category, and these form one model for -categories.
-But beware: the term ‘simplicial category’ is also used to mean a category internal to simplicial sets.
+Beware: the term ‘simplicial category’ is also used to mean a category internal to simplicial sets.
 In fact, a category enriched in simplicial sets is a special case of a category internal to simplicial sets, namely one where the simplicial set of objects is discrete.

 An algebroid, or linear category, is a category enriched over Vect.
 Here is the category of vector spaces over some fixed field , equipped with its usual tensor product.
 It is common to emphasize the dependence on and call a category enriched over Vect a -linear category.